Volkswagen's Seat says nearing profitability

-PARIS (Reuters) - Volkswagen’s (VOWG_p.DE) Spanish division Seat is nearing profitability as new models boost sales and core European markets grow, Seat boss Juergen Stackmann said.
+PARIS, Oct 2 (Reuters) - Volkswagen’s Spanish division Seat is nearing profitability as new models boost sales and core European markets grow, Seat boss Juergen Stackmann said.

 Seat has been loss-making for about a decade and started selling compact cars in China about two years ago to reduce its dependence on a European home region where auto markets were locked in a crisis.